badabam/astro-workshop/README.md

 # 🚀 ASTRO Workshop

-This is a workshop about ASTRO, a new static site builder
+This is a workshop about Astro, a new static site builder.
+It contains a presentation (`$ npm run slides`), two templates for your notes and the project setup for your exercise: build a _landing page_ with Astro.

+## In this workshop you learn

+- What is Active Learning?
+- What is Active Reading?
+- How to get started with Astro?

 ## Structure